-In all cases, the starling has been favoured because of its robustness in captivity and procedures tricky.
-Against these advantages, and a major consideration in housing and husbandry, is the mess the birds create.
+In all cases, the starling has been favoured because of its robustness in captivity and because of its size, being neither too large to require large amounts of space and food, nor so small as to make handling or experimental procedures tricky.
+Against these advantages. and a major consideration in housing and husbandry, is the mess the birds create.
 The same faecal production that creates urban problems through fouling of buildings, also makes cleanliness a far greater problem than for, say, small granivorous species like the zebra finch.
 The starling also seems to have a remarkable capacity for ballistic defaecation: droppings are rarely confined to the aviary or cage floor.
 The extra maintenance required for hygiene and cleanliness is somewhat offset by its simple dietary requirements.